mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 Any Layer 2 Relay Agent receiving DHCPV4-QUERY or DHCPV4-RESPONSE messages will handle them as specified in Section 6 of {{RFC6221}}.

-# Security Considerations {#seccons}

-This documents applies 4o6 DHCP in a scenario where legacy IPv4 clients are connected to 4o6 DHCP Relay Agent that performs the en- and decapsulation.
-This document does not change anything else in the 4o6 DHCP speacification and therefore the security consideration of {{RFC7341}} still apply.

-The legacy IPv4 client is not aware of this mechanism, however, even when 4o6 DHCP is used, the client does not have any control about the information provided by the Relay agent.
-As such this change does not provide any additional secruity concerns.

-# IANA Considerations

-This document has no IANA actions.

---- back

-# Acknowledgments
 {:numbered="false"}

-The authors would also like to acknowledge interesting discussions in this problem space with Sarah Gannon, Ines Ramadza and Siddharth Sharma.